stanford-cs348k/readings/README.md

 This page contains discussion prompts for papers on the reading list for the Stanford course CS348K: Visual Computing Systems, taught by [Kayvon Fatahahalian](http://graphics.stanford.edu/~kayvonf/).
 You can find the web site for most recent offering of the course here: <http://cs348k.stanford.edu>.

+__Please keep in mind that all reading responses should always include a response to the following prompt:__

+Describe your top N (N < 3) takeaways from the discussions in the last class.
+ * What was the most surprising/interesting thing you learned?
+ * Is there anything you feel passionate about (Agreed with, disagreed with?) that you want to react to?
+ * What was your big takeaway in general?

 ## Lecture 1: Course Introduction ##

 __Post-Lecture Required Readings:__